brunopinheiro/Mine/README.md

 MyDirector.Instance.OpenScene(new NewScene());

 ````````
-This code above you make your NewScene be loaded and rendered on the screen.
+In this code above, we are making your NewScene be loaded and rendered on the screen.
-Inside the Load method, it was created a MySprite instance.
-MySprite is the class responsable for store all the data needed to render a Texture2D on screen.
-In this case, the instance is named "Mario" and has the Texture2D from file "Resources/Characters/mario".
+Inside the Load method, it was created a **MySprite** instance. **MySprite** is the class responsable for store all the data needed to render a **Texture2D** on screen.
+In this case, the instance is named *Mario* and has the **Texture2D** from file "Resources/Characters/mario".
+Below, you can see the example of how you use the created **MySprite** instance.

 ```````c#